rails/rails/guides/source/active_record_migrations.md

 ==  CreateProducts: migrated (10.0054s) =======================================
 ```

-If you want Active Record to not output anything, then running `rake db:migrate
+If you want Active Record to not output anything, then running `rails db:migrate
 VERBOSE=false` will suppress all output.

 Changing Existing Migrations